Cardiff University: Media

+Student activism

+Student activism at Cardiff University has included protests about the university's investments in arms companies in 2009, as part of a larger student movement in the UK at that time, and participating in the 2024 pro-Palestinian protests on university campuses.
+An encampment was established outside the Cardiff University Main Building on 14 May 2024 by students from Cardiff University, Cardiff Metropolitan University, the University of South Wales and the Royal Welsh College of Music and Drama, joining the Cymru Students For Palestine umbrella group that also included protestors at Swansea University and Bangor University.
+The encampment dispersed on 17 July 2024 after the university confirmed that it already met some demands and committed to address some of the others.

+The following year, in May 2025, Cardiff University Students' Union released a statement acknowledging a new pro-Palestinian encampment on campus.
+The encampment was served with an eviction notice by the university on 30 May, which stated that the encampment had caused "distress and disruption" by blocking the entrances to the main building, occupying rooms in the Glamorgan Building and accessing the roof, and inviting people from outside of the university to join events.
+The university was also granted precautionary injunctive relief for a year to prevent occupation of fourteen university buildings.
+The university stated that this action "could be interpreted as curtailing the right to protest and freedom of speech, but this is not the case. ...
+This decision is about ensuring the safety of everyone in our University community".
+Caerdydd Students for Palestine responded that "Cardiff University would rather violently repress its students than speak to us.
+Whilst we are outraged by this, we must remember the privilege of having a campus to protest on at all."
+According to The Guardian and the investigative journalism unit at the Liberty advocacy group, British Law firm Shakespeare Martineau LLP coached Cardiff University and several other universities on how to obtain these court orders.

 Athletics

 The Cardiff University Athletic Union is the body that supports student sport at Cardiff, it oversees more than 60 competitive and non-competitive sports clubs, many of which compete in the British Universities and Colleges Sport league.
 The university's Ice Hockey team, the Cardiff Redhawks (which also recruits players from other Welsh universities) competes in the British Universities Ice Hockey Association leagues.

 The university's sports teams also take part in the annual Welsh Varsity against Swansea University, which includes the Welsh Boat Race, and several other sporting competitions.
 The Welsh Varsity rugby match has been described as "probably... the second biggest Varsity Game next to Oxford vs Cambridge".

 Cardiff participates in British Universities and Colleges Sport which manages a sporting framework of competitive fixtures and events for over 150 institutions around the UK.
 Cardiff registers nearly 100 teams in the various leagues and competitions each year and sees students travelling around the country to represent Cardiff University.
 In 2013 Cardiff team achieved 15th position overall across the 50 different sports hosting events.